Armenian-French violinist Robert Stepanian was born in Yerevan (Armenia) and started playing the violin at the age of seven.

 He played in venues such as the Carnegie Hall (New York), Salle Gaveau (Paris), Tchaikovsky Hall (Moscow), the Teatro Metropol, the Pablo Casal Concert Hall (Spain) the Moscow International Music House and others.

-As a soloist and chamber musician, Robert Stepanian gives concert in Russia, Armenia, Ukraine, Lithuania, Germany, Italy, France, Austria, Belgium, Switzerland, Spain, Norway, Sweden, Denmark, China and the United States of America.
+As a soloist and chamber musician, Robert Stepanian gives concerts in more than 30 countries, e.g. Russia, Armenia, Ukraine, Lithuania, Germany, Italy, France, Austria, Belgium, Switzerland, Spain, Norway, Sweden, Denmark, China and the United States of America.
 His festivals appearances include the Juventudes Musicales, Great Names of Art, the Mendelssohn Festival, the Primavera Classic and Midis de Minimes, Beethoven Festival.

 Robert has also received a number of grants and awards: from the Russian Performing Arts Foundation, the World Music Fund, the Musicians of Armenia and the medal prize from Irina Arkhipova’s Foundation (2010).
 He also received a diploma for “Achievements in Musical Art” from the International Academy of “Creative Endeavours”.
 In July 2009 he took part in the international master class of conductors (Valencia, Spain) and also attended master classes with Boris Kuschnir (Austria), Jean Marc Phillips-Varjabedian (France), Gerard Wyss and Antonio Meneses (Switzerland).